-Jerry Beck is a Los Angeles-based animation historian who is one of the co-founders of Streamline Picturesnote , can be seen in various DVD commentaries, and is a huge fan of the golden era of cartoons.
+Jerry Beck is a Los Angeles-based animation historian who is one of the co-founders of Streamline Picturesnote , can be heard in various DVD commentaries and is a huge fan of the golden era of cartoons.
 The site's 50 Greatest Cartoons list, as well as The 100 Greatest Looney Tunes list, is taken from his own books.
 He has also worked with Nickelodeon and other related studios throughout the 1990's, eventually creating own cartoon in the short "Hornswiggle" for Nickelodeon's Random!
 Cartoons in 2005.
-Meanwhile, Amid Amidi resides in New York City and has authored and edited a number of books, including the "The Art Of..." books for Robots, Pixar, and Peter de Sève.
-The blog has grown in popularity since its creation and has attracted participation from industry professionals as well as fans- don't be surprised to find the likes of Tom Sito, Nina Paley or Eric Goldberg commenting on there.
+Meanwhile, Amid Amidi resided in New York City and has authored and edited a number of books, including the "The Art Of..." books for Robots, Pixar, and Peter de Sève.
+The blog has grown in popularity since its creation and has attracted participation from industry professionals as well as fans - don't be surprised to find the likes of Tom Sito, Nina Paley (Sita Sings the Blues) or Eric Goldberg commenting on there.

 On February 12, 2013, Jerry Beck stepped down from involvement with the website to focus on screenings, research and home distribution of classic animation, leaving the site in the care of Amid Amidi and four new writers.
 Jerry continues where he left off in the newly-revised Cartoon Research website and the blog Animation Scoop, which focus solely on the historical side of things.

 On June 20th, 2018, Amid announced he's going to open a CB branch in Montreal, Canada, relocating from Brooklyn to work there full-time covering the expansive Canadian animation scene, while the rest of the CB journalism team continues managing the main LA headquarters.

 In addition to the main site, Cartoon Brew has CB Biznote , CB TVnote , and a weekly job classified list.
 The site went mobile in 2014.
 New writers have been hired as columnists perhaps to take some of the work off Amid, namely Darryn King who now writes the types of articles previously associated with Amid and who shares his snarky, sensationalist tone from time to time.
 Two of the 4 previous writers announced in 2013 no longer write for the site.